|Values are valid only on day of printing.|

-Topiramate is a broad spectrum, anti-epileptic drug used to for various types of seizures, Lennox-Gastaut syndrome (a type of childhood onset epilepsy), and migraine prophylaxis.
-Topiramate blocks voltage-dependent sodium channels, potentiates gamma-aminobutyric acid (GABA) activity at some of the GABA receptors, and inhibits potentiation of the glutamate receptor and carbonic anhydrase enzyme which all contribute to its antiepileptic and antimigraine efficacy.
+Topiramate is a broad spectrum, antiepileptic drug used for various types of seizures, Lennox-Gastaut syndrome (a type of childhood onset epilepsy), and migraine prophylaxis.
+Topiramate blocks voltage-dependent sodium channels, potentiates gamma-aminobutyric acid (GABA) activity at some of the GABA receptors, and inhibits potentiation of the glutamate receptor and carbonic anhydrase enzyme, which all contribute to its antiepileptic and antimigraine efficacy.

 In general, topiramate shows favorable pharmacokinetics with good absorption (1-4 hours for the immediate-release formulation), low protein binding, and minimal hepatic metabolism.
 Elimination is predominantly renal and it is excreted unchanged in the urine with an elimination half-life of approximately 21 hours.
 As with other anticonvulsant drugs eliminated by the renal system, patients with impaired renal function exhibit decreased topiramate clearance and a prolonged elimination half-life.

-Most individuals display optimal response to topiramate with serum levels 2.0 to 8.0 mcg/mL.
+Most individuals display optimal response to topiramate with serum levels 5.0 to 20.0 mcg/mL when used to control seizures.
 Some individuals may respond well outside of this range, or may display toxicity within the therapeutic range, thus interpretation should include clinical evaluation.

 Therapeutic ranges are based on specimens drawn at trough (ie, immediately before the next dose).